klaxalk/epigen/README.md

 ## Definition of the commenting style

 Epigen utilizes Tim Pope's [vim-commentary](https://github.com/tpope/vim-commentary) plugin to handle the commenting and uncommenting.
-If it does not recognize the particular filetype automatically, Epigen can be forced to use a defined commenting style.
+If it does not recognize the particular filetype automatically, epigen can be forced to use a defined commenting style.
 The style is defined by a string, where **%s** stands for the "content" of the line and the surrounding characters define the "commenting" characters.
 Here are some examples: